Gavant/ember-error-handler/README.md

 }
 ```

-To format api error payload data (from addons like ember-data and ember-ajax) so that it is readable in the error description (instead of just being logged as `[object Object]`), you can use the `ember-error-logger/mixins/api-error-logging` mixin in your Ember Data adapter and/or ajax service.
-This mixin will stringify the payload data if it is not already in a string format.

 **IMPORTANT** The api-consumer uses ember-ajax to make the AJAX request.
 If you have extended the service with a custom host, you may need to adjust the `logErrorsEndpoint` accordingly.

+### Handling all API related errors

+Some API request errors may not be handled/logged by default (for example, if they are not triggered by a route transition).
+To log these errors, use the `ember-error-logger/mixins/log-api-errors` mixin in your ember-data adapter and/or ajax service.
+Additionally, these mixin will also stringify response payloads so that they can read in the error message (instead of just displaying as `[object Object]`).

 ## Extendability